Birds of a feather flock together

 http://www.airlinereporter.com/wp-content/uploads/2010/01/EasternB727Correct.jpg

-I opened a can of worms with this one (the birds will be happy).
+I’ve opened a can of worms (the birds will be happy).

-Thanks a lot for the additional suggestions, and Jonny, great of you to leave your first comment.
-I see you’ve just launched your own blog.
-I hope that works out well for you.
+Thanks for the additional suggestions, and Jonny, for your first comment.
+I see you’ve launched your blog.
+I hope that works out well.

 Portuguese SATA was recently re-designed with some some sort of origami crane.